thegooddocsproject/templates/how-to/about-how-to.md

 * Access to the Postman application.
 * An understanding about what a RESTful API is conceptually.
 For more information about RESTful APIs, see http://example.com/restful_apis.
 * (Optional) A development tool (IDE) that displays API responses formatted for readability.
-* You need to have a list of Favourites before you can manage them.
-Refer to “#Create Favourites” for more details.
+* You need to have a list of favourites before you can manage them.
+For more information about favourites lists, see #Create_Favourites.

 ```